acts-project/acts/CONTRIBUTING.md

 ## Bug reports and feature requests

 To report an issue and before starting work, please create an issue in the [Github issue tracker](https://github.com/acts-project/acts-core/issues).
 A comprehensive explanation will help the development team to respond in a timely manner.
 Verbalizing the issue before starting work allows the other contributors to chime in and avoids disagreements how to progress.

-- The title should summarize the issue
+- The title should summarise the issue
 - Describe the issue in as much detail as possible in the comment

 Github does not allow editing labels, assignees or setting milestone to non-members of a project with at least "Triage" permission.
 These will have to be set by members with Triage permission after an issue/PR is created.